-Abstract-This paper is a case study of the design process and validation of a hydroelectric generating station protection system monitoring (PSM) application that provides an automated system to meet many of the requirements of NERC PRC-005.
-This system communicates with intelligent electronic devices (IEDs) to perform real-time validation and status reporting.
-Critical protection system components, including potential transformers, current transformers, relays, and communications channels, are automatically monitored for function and accuracy.
-The system includes automatic collection of event reports and disturbance records to provide enterprise-level event storage and analysis.
-A discussion of future enhancements, such as trip circuit validation, is also included.
-Isolation of the PSM of relay health and settings from the protection, control, and monitoring (PCM) IED network operation is discussed to address system security.
+Critical protection system components, including potential transformers, current transformers, relays, controllers, station dc supply, and communications channels, are automatically monitored for function and accuracy.
+The system includes the automatic collection of event reports and disturbance records to provide enterprise-level event storage and analysis.
+The system is scalable in size and function.
+A discussion of future enhancements, such as trip circuit validation, is included in this paper.
+The isolation of the PSM system from the protection, control, and monitoring (PCM) network operation is also discussed to address system security.

-The system design was tested using the design of an actual hydroelectric generating station.
-This paper includes lessons learned from a full test simulation of the system.
+The system was tested using the design of an actual hydroelectric generating station.
+The test also included a full simulation of the system.

-Two major distinctions between traditional protection system maintenance and the testing performed by the PSM system are the automatic and continuous natures of the reporting.
-Traditional protection system maintenance is performed by technicians when returning equipment to service following infrequent and expensive tests or repairs.
-The PSM system instead constantly monitors the condition and performance of in-service equipment, evaluating and reporting the overall health of the system.
-In doing so, the PSM system not only improves the overall reliability of the bulk electric system by performing continuous real-time evaluations of critical protection system components but also reduces or eliminates the exposure to fines due to a missed test.
+Two major distinctions between traditional protection system maintenance and the testing performed by the PSM system are the automatic and the continuous nature of the reporting.
+The PSM system constantly performs evaluations on in-service equipment, evaluating and reporting the overall system health.
+The PSM system not only improves the overall reliability of the bulk electric system by performing real-time evaluations of critical protection system components but also reduces or eliminates fines due to a missed test.